wayneIBM/vpc-on-classic/errors.md

 ## vpn_connection_cidr_not_created
 **Message**: A CIDR block could not be added to the VPN connection `<vpn_connection_id>`.

-Provide a valid CIDR that meets the requirements given by the specification.
+Provide a valid CIDR that meets the requirements given by the [API documentation](https://{DomainName}/apidocs/vpc-on-classic){: external}.

-For further instructions to fix this problem, refer to the [API documentation](https://{DomainName}/apidocs/vpc-on-classic){: external}.
 If this problem persists, [contact support](/docs/vpc-on-classic?topic=vpc-on-classic-getting-help-and-support).

 ## vpn_connection_cidr_not_deleted
 **Message**: A CIDR block could not be deleted from the VPN connection `<vpn_connection_id>`.